What do companies need to know before deploying the IoT Ecosystem?

 That’s right, in the last 5 years the IoT market has doubled in size from $250 to $500 USD billion in North America.
 As demand and supply for the respective technologies grow, so does public interest and awareness.
 However, can every company easily distinguish between the Internet of Things and the Industrial Internet of Things?
 Can they exactly define what benefits they would get from implementing IIoT?
 Continue on as PSA sorts out the details about the Industrial Internet of Things.
 We will examine the layers that IIoT consists of, how it differs from IoT, and how to optimize your budget by deploying an IoT ecosystem.

-What is Industrial IoT and how does it relate to IoT?
+What is Enterprise IoT and how does it relate to IoT?

 Any device that has access to the Internet can be labeled an Internet of Things device.
 When you launch a Roomba from your smartphone or ask the lamp to turn the light on, even you become a part of the IoT ecosystem.
 The Internet of Things - is a concept that links physical objects that are connected to the Internet and server.
 This connection makes them able to collect, store information and share it with other devices, making all the systems smarter.
 In fact, Internet of Things devices were created to make our routine lives easier, allowing us to spend less time communicating with various technologies.

 The Enterprise IoT solutions are widespread in various areas: from automotive and logistics to medicine and environmental protection.
-Indeed, thanks to the Internet of Things solutions, it has become more convenient to monitor working conditions in factories, track possible errors during the manufacturing processes, operate warehouses, and so on.
+Indeed, thanks to the Enterprise IoT solutions, it has become more convenient to monitor working conditions in factories, track possible errors during the manufacturing processes, operate warehouses, and so on.
 The possibilities are endless.
 Just identify a current issue in the manufacturing process, and get the respective solution after implementing IIoT technologies.
-You can also find the term Enterprise Internet of Things (EIoT) which is used as a synonym for IIoT.
+You can also find the term Industrial Internet of Things (IIoT) which is used as a synonym for EIoT.
 Regardless, both the IIoT and EIoT describe ecosystems that consist of various devices such as cameras and industrial sensors which can interact with cloud processes.

 What benefits will the Enterprise get after deploying the IoT ecosystem?